 This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

-The driver is designed for medium and low speed applications with motors that draw up to 1.0 amp per phase.
-Higher current motors can be driven by adding external transistors.
+The driver is designed for medium and low speed applications with motors that draw up to 1.0 amperes per phase.

 This driver provides only basic control functions such as: Forward, Reverse, Stop and has a calculated Step rate adjustment range of 0.72 (1.39 sec) to 145 steps per second.
-(Slower and faster step rates are also possible.)
+(Slower and faster step rates are also possible. - See notes.)

 The only step angle for this driver is the design step angle of the motor itself.
 'Half-stepping' is not possible.

-A 74194 - Bidirectional Universal Shift Register from the 74LS or 74HC - TTL families of logic devices is used to produce the stepping pattern.
+A 74194 - Bidirectional Universal Shift Register from the 74LS or 74HC - TTL families of logic devices to produce the stepping pattern.

-The following schematic is for the printed circuit board of the stepper motor driver.
+The following schematic is for the printed circuitboard version of the 2008 stepper motor driver.

 The direction is selected by an ON-OFF-ON toggle switch.